Board work

 The Board conducts a self-evaluation process annually, through which the performance and the work of the Board are evaluated for the purpose of continuously improving the Board’s work and efficiency.
 The evaluation is based on methodology that includes questionnaires to evaluate the Board as a whole, the Chair and the individual Board members.
 The result of the self-evaluation process is further discussed by the Board and presented to the Shareholders’ Nomination Board by the Chair of the Board.

 In accordance with applicable European regulatory requirements, a suitability assessment of the individual Board members and of the Board as a whole is completed annually and in connection with the selection process for new Board members.
-The annual suitability assessment of 2022 concluded that the Board members are individually and collectively assessed suitable and deemed to possess adequate knowledge, skills and experience, including knowledge of climate related and environmental risks, to perform their duties.
+The annual suitability assessment of 2023 concluded that the Board members individually and collectively possess the requisite knowledge of and experience in the social, business and cultural conditions of the regions and markets in which the main activities of Nordea and the Nordea Group are carried out, exhibiting adequate diversity and breadth of qualities and competencies, and that the gender distribution is well-balanced.

 Board Committees